Equities

 Commodities

-Oil prices were broadly stable after a Chinese readout from a meeting between U.S. President Donald Trump and Chinese President Xi Jinping stressed co-operation and stability.
-Both leaders agreed in a meeting that the Strait of Hormuz must be open for the free flow of energy, according to a White House readout.
+Meanwhile, the White House said of U.S. President Donald Trump’s meeting with Chinese President Xi Jinping that both leaders agreed that the Strait of Hormuz must be open for the free flow of energy.

 “Oil prices are in a wait-and-see mode,” ING analysts said in a note on Thursday, adding that the market could be pinning too much hope on the U.S.-China talks yielding some positive results on the Iran war.